 Harm reduction encompasses interventions, programmes and policies that seek to reduce the health, social and economic harms caused to individuals, communities and societies by drug use.
 A core principle of harm reduction is the development of pragmatic responses to dealing with drug use through a hierarchy of intervention goals that place the primary emphasis on reducing the health-related harms of continued drug use.
 Harm reduction addresses the immediate health and social needs of people experiencing problematic drug use, especially the socially excluded, by offering opioid agonist treatment and needle and syringe programmes to prevent overdose deaths and reduce the likelihood of contracting infectious diseases.
 Additional approaches include outreach work, health promotion and education.

-Protecting both drug users and the public from the harms associated with drug use requires a framework of interventions across different areas of potential harm and risk that can help to achieve better health and social outcomes over time.
-Important potential targets for interventions in this area include measures to reduce the risk of HIV/AIDS or viral hepatitis infections among people who inject drugs, overdose prevention, and approaches that encourage drug users to adopt less risky behaviours as well as promoting health and safety objectives.
+Protecting both people who use drugs and the public from the harms associated with drug use requires a framework of interventions across different areas of potential harm and risk that can help to achieve better health and social outcomes over time.
+Important potential targets for interventions in this area include measures to reduce the risk of HIV/AIDS or viral hepatitis infections among people who inject drugs, overdose prevention, and approaches that encourage people who use drugs to adopt less risky behaviours as well as promoting health and safety objectives.

-More recent developments in the field of harm reduction interventions include the use of e-health and mobile applications to deliver brief interventions and recovery support more widely, the use of telemedicine, and employing behavioural insights to develop more effective programmes for drug users.
+More recent developments in the field of harm reduction interventions include the use of e-health and mobile applications to deliver brief interventions and support treatment more widely, the use of telemedicine, and employing behavioural insights to develop more effective programmes for people who use drugs.

 Implementing, monitoring and evaluating the selected responses